wagtail/wagtail-localize/README.md

 Wagtail-localize provides classes wich page models should extend if they are to be translatable.
 This will be different if you are enabling translation on an existing site with pages, or a new site.

-#### TranslatablePageRoutingMixin

-Returns the translation of the page that should be used to route the specified request.

 #### TranslatableMixin

 The base class for providing attributes needed to store translation mapping values: